jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 ### Graph Neural Networks & Algorithms on solving NP-hard problems
-From my observation, travel salesman problem is the most researhed topicm then SAT, CNF, DNF, and coloring.
+From my observation, SAT is the most researhed topicm then TSP, CNF, DNF, and coloring.
 May be overlapped with some of the spectral methods with aim of graph approximations.

 1. Prates, Marcelo, et al. [Learning to solve np-complete problems: A graph neural network for decision tsp.](https://arxiv.org/pdf/1809.02721.pdf) Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 33.
 No. 01.
 2019.